spoonapps/docs/doc/test/selenium/1_getting_started.md

+Spoonium leverages containerization to offer solutions for testing browsers, applications, and servers.

 ## Selenium Testing

+Spoonium offers a solution for automated browser testing by running [Selenium](http://seleniumhq.org) tests on a variety of browsers all on your local machine with minimal setup.

-Running your tests on Spoonium is almost exactly like running them on a local Selenium Grid.
+Running your Selenium tests on Spoonium is almost exactly like running them on a local Selenium Grid.
 What does this mean for you?

 1. Porting your tests to run on Spoonium requires very few changes.
 2. You can use native Selenium APIs - no extra dependencies or libraries to import.